nikitavoloboev/data/privacy/privacy.md

 # Privacy
 I try to be aware of my digital fingerprint on the Internet.
 Who owns the data I create and the data traces I leave.

-I made a [small repository](https://github.com/nikitavoloboev/privacy-respecting#readme) to share all the various alternatives to popular often centralised and _free_ services that are available.
-And I wrote a [small article](https://medium.com/@NikitaVoloboev/like-a-dog-on-a-leash-c0cdb8839079) with some of my thoughts on the matter.
+I made a [repository](https://github.com/nikitavoloboev/privacy-respecting#readme) to share all the various alternatives to popular often centralised and _free_ services that are available.
+And I wrote a [article](https://medium.com/@NikitaVoloboev/like-a-dog-on-a-leash-c0cdb8839079) with some of my thoughts on the matter.

 ## Notes
 - [Facebook is not a private nor a secure platform for sharing sensitive information.
 Every character that you type into their text boxes is immediately parsed and sent to their servers, regardless of whether you actually complete a post and submit it.](https://www.reddit.com/r/privacy/comments/79x7u3/facebook_employees_just_opened_a_privately_shared/)